 Looks good, doesn’t it?

-The Château Mont-Sainte-Anne also has its own restaurant, which is supposed to be really good.
-We didn't try it because we had our kitchenette and preferred preparing dinner for ourselves while we were there.
-I had been really sick the weekend before and I didn't want to risk anything, so I just ate rather dry and basic food for the rest of our trip.
+The Château Mont-Sainte-Anne also has its own restaurant, which is supposed to be great.
+I didn’t try it because I had my kitchenette and preferred preparing dinner for myself while I was there.
+I had been sick the weekend before and I didn’t want to risk anything, so I just ate rather dry and basic food for the rest of the trip.

 Want to stay at the Château Mont-Sainte-Anne as well?
 Check here for more review, prices, and availability.